-Students learn to use current technologies and consider the impact of future technological developments.
-They learn to think creatively and intervene to improve the quality of life, solving problems as individuals and members of a team.
+Our students learn to use current technologies and consider the impact of future technological developments.
+They learn to respond creatively to solve problems as individuals and members of a team.

 Students respond with ideas, products and systems, challenging expectations where appropriate.
 They combine practical and intellectual skills with an understanding of aesthetic, technical, cultural, health, social, emotional, economic, industrial and environmental issues.